Skip to content

 Dispute resolution order

-If the parties either partially resolve their dispute or are unable to resolve their dispute, the Chief Dispute Resolution Officer may issue a binding Dispute resolution order against one or both parties.
+If the parties either partially resolve their dispute or are unable to resolve their dispute, we may issue a binding dispute resolution order against one or both parties.

 There are consequences for a party who does not comply with an order.
 For more information, view our Binding orders page.